sacredSatan/blog/_posts/2018-03-04-eerie-express-react-redux-in-electron-part-1-setting-up-electron-and-express.md

 ---
 layout: post
 title: "!EERiE: Part 1: Setting up Electron and Express"
-description: "Part one of a multi-part series on Using Electron, Express, React and Redux together."
+description: "Part one of a multi-part series on using Electron, Express, React and Redux together."
 comments: true
 ---